cartopher/Christopher.Charles---Data.GIS.Portfolio/python-overwriting-featurelayers-arcgis-api-python.md

 # Overwriting Feature Layers with ArcGIS Python API
-We will focus creating a Python script for updating feature layers in ArcGIS Online with best practices.
-We'll walk through adding robustness and modularity to the process of updating a GIS dataset with new data.
+The Python script is for updating feature layers in ArcGIS Online with best practices, adding robustness and modularity to the process of updating a GIS dataset with new data.

 ## Prerequisites:
 - ArcGIS Online Account